daniel-llach/dw-filter/README.md

 ## Destroy

 ## Demo
-You can view a demo open index.html in your browser (localhost/your_rute).
+You can view a local demo installing the component and open /bower_components/dw-filter/index.html in your browser (localhost/your_rute).

 You must change the bower_components dependencies rutes as follow:
 ```html